macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Ensure logging includes IP addresses, timestamps, input data, and the endpoints accessed, while avoiding logging sensitive information like PII.
   - Regularly review logs for suspicious activities and test for potential log injection attacks.
+- **Can Detection Be Automated?**: **No**
+  - While monitoring tools can automate log generation and analysis, detecting insufficient logging itself requires manual review.
+Identifying missing log entries, incomplete logs, or logging of sensitive information often requires a manual audit.